 The significance of this is magnified when we look deeper into the figures.
-Those with annual incomes ranging from $30,000 to $50,000 had the second-highest average — $24 per month, or $288 per year.
+Those with annual incomes ranging from $30,000 to $50,000 had the second-highest average — $24 a month, or $288 a year.
 A person making $20,000 spends three times as much on lottery tickets on average than does someone making $30,000.
 And keep in mind that these numbers represent average spending.
 For every one or two people who spend just a few bucks a year on lotteries, others spend thousands.

 All of this is taking place in a system of legalized gambling that is monopolized and promoted by those in political power.
 Where state governments are supposed to be looking after the welfare of their citizenry, the commonwealth of all the people, the establishment of a lottery has in fact betrayed the citizenry.

 The legality of gambling is less problematic.
 The Catechism of the Roman Catholic Church gets this right when it states, “Games of chance (card games, etc.) or wagers are not in themselves contrary to justice.
 They become morally unacceptable when they deprive someone of what is necessary to provide for his needs and those of others.
 The passion for gambling risks becoming an enslavement.”